HoloClean/HoloClean-Legacy-deprecated/README.md

 ### Installation

-Holoclean uses Python 2.7 and requires [some python packages] (python-package-requirement.txt ) which can be installed using conda and `pip`.
+Holoclean uses Python 2.7 and requires [a few python packages](python-package-requirement.txt) which can be installed using conda and `pip`.

 ### Setting Up Conda